DamianAtlass/LocTrace/README.md

 In short: if DB_AUTOLOAD is set to True everything happens automatically, LOG_IN_DATA_FILE should obviously be the path/name to the .csv file.

 ###### The database:
-The database is mainly needed so that the server can remember users who just loggend in.
-It is important to know, that as of now create_database(app) in __init__.py first looks for an old database and deletes it, if it finds one.
-This is to prevent adding users to the database who are already in it, which would result in an error because usernames need to be unique.
-Since users are imported into the database from the .csv file (which is not touched in this process), loss of data is not to be expected.
-However if we would want to permanently store data in the database, this would have to be revised.
+The database is mainly needed so that the server can remember users who just loggend in. create_database(app) in __init__.py first looks for an old database and uses that, if it finds one.
+When DB_AUTOLOAD is True and it regulary checks LOG_IN_DATA_FILE for new users, it won't add users who already exist.